In this post

 NIS2 Article 21 is intentionally outcome-driven.
 Rather than mandating specific technologies or frameworks, it defines how organisations are expected to think about, manage, and evidence cybersecurity risk.
 Three principles underpin every control listed in Article 21 and understanding these principles is key to avoiding over-engineering.

 Article 21 expects decisions driven by your real threats and business impact, not generic templates.
-You should be able to explain why you chose a control level (or why you didn’t).d from a template.
+You should be able to explain why you chose a control level, or why you did not copy one from a template.

 You’re accountable for risks introduced by suppliers and service providers—especially those that support critical services.
 This is often where SMEs get caught off guard.